 Four years later, there are no electrically powered plants in operation and only one in the concept stage, suggesting that the problems with this method of hydrogen production have yet to be fully overcome, whether they be technical or financial.

-JCB’s crusade to increase the awareness and acceptability of H gas as a replacement for diesel fuel in agricultural and construction machines is a worthy attempt to find another method of energy management for vehicles.
+JCB’s crusade to increase the awareness and acceptability of H gas as a replacement for diesel fuel in agricultural and construction machinery is a worthy attempt to find another method of energy management for vehicles.

 Yet, despite the zeal of Bamford in his own efforts to push the gas forward the stumbling blocks, are such that it is unlikely we shall see the full roll out of either H-powered machines, or the infrastructure to keep them supplied, for a few years yet.